News flashes & acid flashes

 My new 2 CD set Time Flies By is out.
 Co-produced by Tim Eschliman and myself, it has 25 songs from solo to full band covering a time period of 30 years of song writing.
 Preview the songs and musicians, then place your order at the Country Store.

-We had a reunion of the Blue Fairyland Nursery School on July 19.
+We had a reunion of the Blue Fairyland Nursery School in 2014.
 Learn more.

 The UCSF School of Nursing is planning to archive my Tribute to Florence Nightingale website so that its information will be saved for posterity.
 (But the site will still be available in its current location.)
 They are also taking over my collection of Nightingale memorabilia.
 Read an interview with me by the UCSF archivist.